 Gateway Program — Hudson Tunnel Project

-Source: Gateway Development Commission (gatewayprogram.org)
+Source: Gateway Development Commission (gatewayprogram.org); ROI-NJ

-Penn Station Reconstruction (MTA-led)
+Penn Station Reconstruction (Amtrak-led)

-Penn Station Access (East Side)
+Penn Station Access (East Side / Metro-North)

 Impact: Once open, Connecticut and Westchester commuters get a one-seat ride to Penn Station instead of transferring at Grand Central.
 Adds significant Metro-North traffic to the Penn complex.

-Source: MTA Construction & Development
+Source: MTA Construction & Development; THE CITY (May 2026)

 Moynihan Train Hall — Phase 2 Improvements